jrcharney/dotfiles/README.md

 - [ ] Prettier support.
 - [ ] I'm writing this file in markdown, but where's my autotext?
 - [ ] How do I manipulate files if I don't have things wrapped in Tmux?
+    - You can execute `git` commands without leaving `nvim`.
+This is likely thanks to [Vim Fugitive](https://github.com/tpope/vim-fugitive).
+Instead of typing `git [whatever git command]`, you use `:Git [whatever git command]`.
+The icons in NVimTree should indicate which files have been staged and which files haven't.
+- [ ] Rather than have those Git icons appear next to the file Icon, can we show them on the left side of of NvimTree?
 - [ ] What should users Install?
 - [ ] What should users install if they aren't using Arch Linux or a linux repo like Arch?
 - [ ] What should users install if they aren't using Linux (esp. if they have Windows?)